If you talk Peru, you talk Machu Picchu. Am I right?

 And we wandered and wandered.
 Enjoyed.

-But then, you know what’s coming, we had to hit the road again.
+But we had to hit the road again.
 And what road it was: the highest pass crossing the Andes!
 We were on our way to visit the Colca Canyon and watch the majestic condors.
 Before reaching the canyon we had to travel a 4800meter high mountain pass.
 That’s high…

 You will get dizzy for sure!
 The air was so thin we had to chew on coca leaves (Peruvian remedy to altitude sickness) and even use the oxygen bottle in the car.